-Note: See the Using a Spam Mailbox on the Server section if you prefer to have your spam accessible from all your devices.
+Note: See the Using a Spam Mailbox on the Server section if you prefer to have your spam accessible from all your devices or if you find that Mail is leaving marked spam messages in the inbox.
 If you are using Gmail, see the Keeping Spam Messages Out of Gmail's Archive section.